l1m120/CP/README.md

 ## 📖 Overview

-**TrafficSense AI** is a complete, end‑to‑end computer vision framework designed to address the lack of localized, privacy‑compliant traffic datasets in Southeast Asia—particularly Malaysia.
+This project entails a complete, end‑to‑end computer vision framework designed to address the lack of localized, privacy‑compliant traffic datasets in Southeast Asia—particularly Malaysia.
 The project delivers:

 * **MY‑VID**: an open‑source Malaysian vehicle image dataset
 * **A fully reproducible training pipeline** (Jupyter Notebook)